Settings Reference

 }]

-Example - Treat all resolved imports as local (for granular boundary rules between packages):
+Example - Treat all resolved imports as local, even if outside rootPath (for granular boundary rules between packages):

 export default [{